farmOS/farmOS/docs/development/module/data_stream.md

 `DataStreamApiInterface` to adhere to a common interface other data stream types might use.

-The following defines the `listener` data stream bundle plugin:
+The following defines the `basic` data stream bundle plugin:

 ```php
 <?php